-This is a 50% increase on last year and it shows how important the three events are for everyone in our community.
-The Twilight Walks aim to raise awareness, vital funds for research into brain tumours and foremost offer the opportunity to unite everyone affected.
+We saw a 50% increase on last year attendance, which really shows how important the three events are for everyone in our community.
+The Twilight Walks raise awareness, vital funds for research into brain tumours and foremost offer the opportunity to unite everyone affected.

 Some of the feedback from you show how much they meant.
 We could not have done this without you: